ship-nix/docs/src/servers/speed-up-deployments.md

 Some of these strategies can let you ship binaries from your local machine.
 Others are suited for sharing binaries between servers.

+Also consider <a href="https://www.cachix.org/">Cachix</a>, a highly trusted managed Nix binary cache as a service that can take care of all this for you.

 <div class="bg-blue-100 rounded-lg py-5 px-6 mb-4 text-base text-blue-700 mb-3" role="alert">
   If you are building a new early-stage project without any current users, we recommend just letting your main server do the job as an all-in-one solution to ship faster and save costs + complexity.
 Such enhancements can be done later at any time when needed.
 </div>